the1lab/1lab/src/Cat/Diagram/Coproduct.lagda.md

     coapex : Ob
     in₀ : Hom A coapex
     in₁ : Hom A coapex
-    hasIsCoproduct : IsCoproduct in₀ in₁
+    has-is-coproduct : is-coproduct in₀ in₁

-  open IsCoproduct hasIsCoproduct public
+  open is-coproduct has-is-coproduct public

 open Coproduct
 ```